fjadidi2001/DataScienceJourney/AiProgramming/chapter3/readme.md

     - Principal component analysis
     - maximizes the variance of the projected points
     - minimizing the sum-of-squares of the projection errors
+    - used for : dimensionality reduction, lossy data compression, feature extraction, and data visualization